SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 To achieve a detection accuracy of greater than 70% for 10 different object categories in the CIFAR-10 image dataset by using various deep learning technologies based on neural networks e.g. dense neural networks, Convolutional neural networks, Transfer Learning, etc.

 ## Data collection:
 The dataset used for this project is the famous CIFAR10 dataset containing a total of 60000 images of 32 by 32 pixel size which is available in the PyTorch framework's CIFAR10 object from torchvision.datasets module.
+The training dataset is transformed for increasing the variation using the transforms module from torchvision package.